What are emitters?

 No, a normal pressure regulator will not lower your pressure if the water is not flowing.
 Use a pressure limit valve or a static regulator.
 The Pressure Limit Valve will limit the downstream pressure to no more than 15 psi above the stated pressure of the Valve during no-flow conditions.

-Why won't my new yellow-handled punch (PUY) make a hole?
+Why won't my new punch tool make a hole?

-The yellow-handled punch has a black tip protector that must be removed before using.
+A new punch tool will have a black tip protector that must be removed before using.
 It seems simple, but many people forget.
 Sometimes, a chip of plastic tubing from the last cut plugs the cutter's hollow shaft, making it harder to punch the next hole.
 It can be removed with a fingernail or the fine tip of a knife blade or other pointed object.

 I purchased the tubing assembly for a Mini-Wobbler sprinkler and the barb going into my mainline tubing looks larger than barbed connectors I've used before.
 What type of punch do I use?